Updated 7th May 2017

 Early caravans were typically 4-5 metres long, weighed 1000-1200 kg, had centre kitchens (and were thus centre-heavy).
 They were rarely towed above 80 km/h.
 A caravan nose weight of 7%-10% kept them reasonably stable.

 The effect of weight depends on where it is located.
 Pic: original source unknown.

-In recent years, the quest to reduce air pollution entails reducing tow vehicle weight.
-Such lightening often reduces allowable hitch weight.
+In recent years, the need to cut air pollution entails reducing tow vehicle weight.
+That, in turn, reduces allowable hitch weight.
 UK and EU caravan makers accordingly developed lighter caravans.
 Most weigh about 40% less per metre than local product and have minimal end weight – and nose weight around 5%.
-Ongoing research however indicates that, for such construction, 6-8% caravan nose weight is better.
+Research however indicates that, for such caravans, 6-7% is preferable.

 In Australia, despite now lighter towing vehicles, most new caravans remain 6-7 metres long.
 They typically weigh 2 to 2.4 tonne unladen and end-heavy.
 To enable them to be towed by vehicles typically much lighter, unladen nose weights are, however, now around 5%.

 See the Caravan Council of Australia’s advice re this (It’s to have a tow vehicle about 30% heavier than the caravan.) http://media.wix.com/ugd/74afe1_64d4b6451dbe4750aa7f32adc777b390.pdf.

 See also Andrew Woodmansey’s excellent Caravan Buyers Guide http://caravanbuyersguide.com.au/

 In addition, this issue is also covered in depth in my Caravan & Motorhome Book.